micahamd/psych_exp_generator/README.md

    - Example: With sequences `[apple, corn]`, `speed`, and `[bull, mind]` in 4 trials, they would appear in that order, followed by `[apple, corn]` again.

 Note: Randomization applies to the sequences themselves, not the items within a sequence.
 Items within a sequence always appear in the order specified.

+## Feedback System

+When the feedback option is enabled, participants receive immediate visual feedback after their responses:

+- When the correct key is pressed (as specified in the response key setting), the feedback "Correct" appears in green.
+- When any other key is pressed, the feedback "X" appears in red.
+- Feedback remains visible for the specified duration before advancing to the next stimulus or trial.
+- Only the correct response will advance the trial; incorrect responses only display feedback.

 ## Troubleshooting